Our orthopedic surgeons offer orthopedic services for hip pain, knee pain and shoulder pain due to injuries or arthritis including osteoarthritis.

 You can expect me to listen.
-We sit down one-on-one and I’ll ask you questions about your pain – about how long ago it started, whether it began with an injury or if it started gradually.
+We sit down one-on-one and I’ll ask you questions about your pain–about how long ago it started, whether it began with an injury or if it started gradually.
 I’ll ask you what makes it hurt more and what makes it feel a little better.
 I’ll ask you about the lifestyle limitations it’s causing and what you’ve tried so far to treat the pain.
 We typically do X-rays right away so we can take a look at the bones in the painful area.
 Depending on what I learn in our conversation and what we see on your X-ray, we’ll determine if whether further testing is needed.
 I’ll share information about the treatment options available and offer a recommendation.
 Then, based on your decision, we take the next step.
 That may mean giving you a referral for physical therapy, offering an injection, or discussing a surgical option depending on your specific situation.
 We typically want to try nonoperative measures before considering surgery.

 Depending on what an X-ray shows, the specific area and type of pain, I may request a CT or MRI to complete the evaluation.
-An X-ray allows us to assess bones and joints but doesn’t clearly show all parts of the joint.
+An X-ray allows us to look for osteoarthritis and assess bones and joints but doesn’t clearly show all parts of the joint.
 A CT scan or MRI will show more detail including bone, blood vessels and soft tissue like ligaments and cartilage around your joints.
 Once we have what we need to accurately evaluate the painful area, we’ll discuss our findings and share treatment options and what outcomes to expect.
 My goal is to give you the information you need – empowering you to make a decision based on your goals.

 Before scheduling surgery, we have a detailed conversation about what the procedure entails including expected outcomes, recovery time and any specific requirements you need to be aware of.
-It might be necessary to have a conversation about the surgical options with your primary care provider, addressing any other health factors that should be considered before proceeding with surgery.
+It might be necessary to have a conversation about the surgical options with your primary care provider, addressing any other health factors that should be considered before proceeding with orthopedic surgery.
 We work together to make sure you get the best care and achieve the best results.

 In medical terms, a fracture and a break mean the same thing.